DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-The current version of \framework~ focuses only on the inference stage in deep learning, which requires a pre-trained model integrated in applications or downloaded in advance.
-Although performing inference may be sufficient for most applications such as augmented reality and speech recognition, we notice that in recent years there have emerged requirements to train (consume) the data immediately when it is produced on wearable devices.
-To this end, we plan to support the model training in \framework, of which the most challenging and interesting part is designing new latency \& energy prediction models for training procedure, typically based on the backpropagation algorithm.
+$\bullet$ \framework~currently focuses on the inference stage as opposed to the training stage.
+In deep learning, which requires a pre-trained model integrated into applications or downloaded in advance.
+Although performing inference may be sufficient for most applications, we also notice that in recent years there have emerged requirements to train (consume) the data immediately when it is produced on wearable devices.
+We plan to extend \framework for the model training phase.
+The challenging issues for supporting the model training in \framework are in two folds.
+(1) Designing new latency and energy prediction models for the training procedure (e.g., based on the backpropagation algorithm).
+(2) Designing new offloading decision algorithms.
+Since the training phase requires both the forward and backward data flow in our model graph, it is not immediately clear how much benefits partial offloading can reward, which shall be further explored in our future work.

-\framework makes partition decision based on two key metrics of user experience: the end-to-end latency and the energy consumption.
-Besides, memory usage (both average and peak) is another important metric that should be taken into account~\cite{conf/mobisys/HanSPAWK16}.
-We plan to consider memory usage as a developer-specified policy similar to the latency (\textit{PropT}).
-This extension can be integrated into \framework via a runtime predicator of memory usage for different partitions and a new \textit{set*} API for developers.
+$\bullet$ \framework makes partition decision based on two key metrics of user experience: the end-to-end latency and the energy consumption.
+Besides them, other metrics such as memory usage (both average and peak) is another important metric that should be taken into account~\cite{conf/mobisys/HanSPAWK16}.
+We plan to consider memory as a developer-specified policy similar to the latency (\textit{PropT}).
+This extension can be integrated into \framework via a runtime predicator of memory usage for different partitions and a new set of APIs for developers.

-When implementing \framework, we notice that there is no mature deep-learning framework that can run on GPU of commodity devices.
-Thus, we leverage a research prototype called RSTensorFlow~\cite{rstensorflow}.
-Although RSTensorFlow works adequately in most cases, it also has some significant flaws.
-First, RSTensorFlow accelerates only the processing of convolution and matmul operations.
-Second, RSTensorFlow has some deployment issues which have been reported~\cite{rstensorflowissues}.
-Fortunately, there are many on-going efforts that plan to push the GPU support to commodity mobile devices.
-We plan to integrate these more adequate GPU frameworks into \framework~when they are released.

-We have tested only current version of \framework~on three devices (LG Urbane, Galaxy S2, and Nexus 6) and 8 popular deep-learning models.
-These models are quite popular and widely used.
-To make \framework more generalized, we plan to test its effectiveness and efficiency with more devices, which needs to generate prediction models offline and integrate the results into \framework.
-We also plan to evaluate \framework with more deep learning models such as \emph{VGG}~\cite{VGG}.
+$\bullet$ We have tested \framework~on only 3 devices (LG Urbane, Galaxy S2, and Nexus 6) and 8 widely used DL models.
+Though These models are representative and widely used, we plan to assess \framework~more broadly on other hardware platforms and DL models.